EnterpriseDB/barman/new_docs/user_guide/catalog.rst

 ``list-backups``
 """"""""""""""""

 Show available backups for a server.
-This command is useful to retrieve a list o backups with minimal yet important informations, such as backup ID and the backup type.
+This command is useful to retrieve a list of backups with minimal yet important information, such as backup ID and the backup type.

 For example: